pcroland/deew/README.hu.md

                                   specifies output directory
   -f FORMAT, --format FORMAT      options: dd / ddp / thd
                                   default: ddp
-  -b BITRATE, --bitrate BITRATE   default:: see config -dm DOWNMIX, --downmix DOWNMIX  options: 1 / 2 / 6
+  -b BITRATE, --bitrate BITRATE   default: see config -dm DOWNMIX, --downmix DOWNMIX  options: 1 / 2 / 6
                                   specifies downmix, only works for DD/DDP
                                   DD will be automatically downmixed to 5.1 in case of a 7.1 source